-The Granite Monsters Road Trip toured some of the amazing granite outcrops that extend from the south west tip of Australia to approximately 800 kilometres north-east on the edge of the Great Victoria Desert.
+The Granite Monsters Road Trip toured some of the amazing granite outcrops that extend from the south-west tip of Australia to approximately 800 kilometres north-east on the edge of the Great Victoria Desert.

-Our Granite Monsters Road Trip was held over the September long weekend in 2019.
+Our Granite Monsters Road Trip was over the September long weekend in 2019.
 Eleven people in six vehicles met at Mindebooka Hill, 12 kilometres south-east of Doodlakine.
-A great camping spot and, at 215 kilometres ENE of Perth, it is a convenient location to ‘get out of town’ at the start of a road trip.
+A great camping spot and, at 215 kilometres east-north-east of Perth, it is a convenient location to ‘get out of town’ at the start of a road trip.

 Surveyor H.S.King recorded the name for this granite outcrop in 1889 during his survey of the York-Goldfields Road.
 The name is of unknown origin.
 The 320 metre high hill is in the middle of a 180 hectare triangle of bushland among long-established farmland.
 Just far enough off the highway not to be used by ‘grey nomads’, it is pretty much exclusively for the informed.

-We left Mindebooka for Totadgin Rock and picked up an access track along the old Bruce Rock railway that closely follows Hunts Track.
+We left Mindebooka for Totadgin Rock and picked up an access track along the old Bruce Rock railway that closely follows Hunt Track.
 The track exits onto the Bruce Rock-Merredin Road just two kilometres south of Totadgin Rock, where C.C.
 Hunt established one of his early wells.

 For many thousands of years granite outcrops like Totadgin provided aboriginal people with a source of reliable water in an essentially dry environment.
 Early explorers such as Roe, Lefroy, Hunt and Forrest quickly realised the importance of these inselbergs as natural water catchments and invaluable aids to navigation.
 Many of the large outcrops in the Wheatbelt were developed as water supplies by early settlers.
 The locations of towns such as Merredin were determined because they were near reliable water supplies – long before the Mundaring to Goldfields water pipeline was completed.